strimzi/proposals/086-monitoring-of-custom-resources.md

 ## Motivation

 Strimzi already provides example configurations being compatible with the prometheus-operator via e.g. `PodMonitor` for scraping the metrics and e.g. `PrometheusRules` for alerting.
-This is implemented by metrics-exporter via JMX or kafka-exporter.

 But in general, if a deployed Kubernetes resource is having a problem or a deprecated configuration is used, you want to get notified about that and can fix the problem, afterwards.
 Other tools like Flux handles the monitoring of CRs via KSM like documented in their [documentation](https://fluxcd.io/flux/monitoring/custom-metrics/).